SwedishPensionsAgency/Hierarchy/README.md

                    metrics = c("Weight", "Consumption"))

-And thus, calculate the aggreggate sum of all children of an hierarchical object:
+And thus, calculate the aggregate sum of all children of an hierarchical object:

-    aggreggate(h, id = "1.1", "sum")
+    aggregate(h, id = "1.1", "sum")

     Id      Name                Year      Month       Weight    Consumption
     1.1     Inventarier         2012      12          5,11      65000

-It is also possible to aggreggate several objects at the same time (with *):
+It is also possible to aggregate several objects at the same time (with *):

-    aggreggate(h, id = "1.*", "sum")
+    aggregate(h, id = "1.*", "sum")

     Id      Name                Year      Month       Weight    Consumption
     1.1     Inventarier         2012      12          5,11      65000